 • Trash burning, including backyard burning, refers to the burning of household trash.
 Trash burning includes treated wood, plastics, newspapers, electronic products, garbage, cardboard, fabrics, tires, and the like — essentially any materials that would otherwise be recycled or sent to a landfill.

 • Burning household trash is illegal in Vermont.
-Untreated wood and other yard waste may be burned legally with a permit; however, some towns have banned all burning.
+Untreated wood and other yard waste may be burned legally with a permit.